Helping households manage food waste (Best Presentation)

 Solutioning

-What demands must our solution satisfy?
+What requirements must our solution satisfy?

 My design concept